Signed in as:

 While "A View from the Front Porch" is all about the 1970s, I am a humongous fan of the 1980s!
 And there's nothing I like more than 80s music and pretty much everything about it.
 So let's have some fun.
 Every two weeks, we will add some fun fact or trivia question centered around the best era of music EVER.
 If it's a question, we'll post the answer on Sunday.
 If it's just a fun fact, you'll have a chance to respond with your thoughts.
 So, have at it, get excited, and, by order of the Dean, HAVE FUN!

-New fun-filled question for the weeks of August 10 & 17:
+New fun-filled question (weeks of November 16 & 23):

 Without searching the internet, see if your 80s music knowledge is as good as you think it Is, and we will celebrate those who got it right next time!
 And like I said...have fun!